Get Started With Behavior Driven Development

 Another attractive aspect of this is that if it somehow fails to meet your needs, it’s easy to undo.
 You go back to writing requirements in an old way.
 No retooling.
 No big process rewrites.
 No retraining.
 Just write sentences the way you used to do it.
 Both the costs and risks are very low with BDD compared to many other methodologies out there.

-Behavior Driven Development is a worthwhile practice for any software studio to at least evaluate and try, and it has the potential to bring big benefits to your development and software testing programs.
+Behavior Driven Development is a worthwhile practice for any software studio to at least evaluate and try, and it has the potential to bring big benefits to your software development with test automation services.